Manor Court of Maryville Ratings & Violations

 Slipping and falling in a nursing facility can alter the course of a patient’s life, compromise their health and, at times, cause their premature death.
 Because of that, the nursing staff is required to develop an effective Care Plan for every resident to minimize the potential of falling.
 However, due to overcrowding, minimal staffing and lack of training, many nursing homes fail to enforce interventions to ensure that the patient’s environment is safe.
-The Rosenfeld Injury Lawyers law firm represents nursing home residents who have been seriously injured from falls while residing in Illinois skilled nursing facilities like Manor Court of Maryville.
+The Rosenfeld Injury Lawyers LLC law firm represents nursing home residents who have been seriously injured from falls while residing in Illinois skilled nursing facilities like Manor Court of Maryville.

 Manor Court of Maryville